lileicc/dynammo/README.md

 Complex-valued Linear Dynamical System
 ---
-4. CLDS

   A package for learning complex-valued dynamical systems.
 This is a generalization to traditional real-valued Kalman filter.
 It includes discrete Fourier transform as a special case.
-The original paper is [here](https://icml.cc/Conferences/2011/papers/159_icmlpaper.pdf).

   ```
     Time Series Clustering: Complex is Simpler!,
     Lei Li and B. Aditya Prakash.
     In Proceedings of the 28th International Conference on Machine Learning (ICML) , 2011.
   ```

+The original paper is [here](https://icml.cc/Conferences/2011/papers/159_icmlpaper.pdf).